JakeSnake55/Knightmare3/README.md

 	UDP hole punching (or better) multiplayer (means no servers, just connect to friends) Full Linux compatibility
   	Maybe some Mac testing
   A user friendly installer (maybe a makefile? (though that's only really friendly to programmers))

 Known Issues:
- 	Window.cpp uses strcpy_s, which on linux appears unknown? maybe we can use strcpy instead?
-	 can be made plaform specific by definining strcpy_s as strcpy if _linux_ is defined Linux version has excessively sensitive camera movement, and mouse is not locked in position during mouse movement.
-	 Solution found, mouse can't be moved whilst visible, hence on linux make sure mouse is invisible when camera can move
+	Linux version has strong flashes while skybox is drawn, Windows has flashing on transparent bits of ImGui's transparency.
+	Linux shows build_chunks() leads to a segmentation fault.
+	Linux shows something in removing the main menu to enter a map leads to a segmentation fault of some kind.
+	ValGrind makes me worried about memory leaks and possible issues.
+I want to root out all warnings, and possible issues.

 Error Codes: